-- 1.1 The purpose of this Supplementary Guidance is to provide further detail on the criteria contained in Policy H2 "Housing Development in Villages".
+- 1.1 This document provides detailed guidance in support of Local Development Plan 2 (LDP2) adopted October 2019 on the criteria contained in Policy H2: Housing Development in Villages.
 The list of villages covered by this policy is contained in the table in Appendix 1. - 1.2 The criteria in the policy should enable a village to grow incrementally, in the most viable and appropriate places, by allowing development opportunities to come forward at a scale in keeping with the size of the existing settlement.
 This flexibility will also be beneficial for the provision of affordable housing which needs a greater degree of responsiveness to local circumstances, being able to make use of development opportunities as and when they occur.

-Small-scale development in villages can bring economic and social benefits by maintaining or enhancing the population and supporting any existing services and local employment. - New development should seek to 1.3 reinforce the building pattern of the existing settlement and ensure that new buildings respect and contribute to the area's architectural and cultural heritage.
+Small-scale development in villages can bring economic and social benefits by maintaining or enhancing the population and supporting any existing services and local employment.

+New development should seek to reinforce the building pattern of the existing settlement and ensure that new buildings respect and contribute to the area's architectural and cultural heritage.
 Buildings in rural villages can often be seen over long distances and therefore careful design is essential.
 Traditional buildings can be an inspiration but new or imaginative re-interpretation of traditional features should not be excluded.
 The aim should be to develop high quality modern designs which maintain a sense of place and support local identity.
 The success of a place often depends on maintaining its distinctiveness.
 Development which does not undermine the identity of rural areas should be supported.
 Making development welcoming is also important, especially in the layout of new houses on the edge of settlements and at the gateways or entrances to villages.
 New development should make use of spare capacity in existing infrastructure and services, whilst also ensuring that it does not overload the capacity of these.